-After the Chairman's Message, the meeting proceeded with the stockholders' approval of the amendment to the Articles of Incorporation which will reduce the number of directors from ten (10) to eight (8).
-Thereafter, the election of the ten (10) nominees to the Board proceeded.
+After the Chairman's Message, the meeting proceeded with the election of the eight (8) nominees to the Board.
 Those elected were, Messrs.
-Rashed Ali Hassan Abdulla, Eusebio H. Tanco, Suhail Al Banna, Kwok Leung Law, Paul Darren Scurrah, Monico V. Jacob, Arsenio N. Tanco and Felino A. Palafox Jr. Messrs.
+Rashed Ali Hassan Abdulla, Eusebio H. Tanco, Kwok Leung Law, Paul Darren Scurrah, Monico V. Jacob and Felino A. Palafox Jr. Messrs.
 Teodoro L. Locsin Jr. and Artemio V. Panganiban were elected as independent directors.

-The following were also taken up during the meeting: a) approval of the audited financial statements for the year ended December 31, 2015; b) appointment of R.G.
-Manabat & Co. as the Company's independent auditors; c) approval and ratification of the ATI-POMS Management Agreement which was approved by the Board last August 19, 2015; d) approval and ratification of the acts of the Board and the Management for 2015.
+The following were also taken up during the meeting: a) approval of the audited financial statements for the year ended December 31, 2016; b) appointment of R.G.
+Manabat & Co. as the Company's independent auditors; c) approval and ratification of the acts of the Board and the Management for 2016.